Kamak-e Sofla

-Kamak-e Sofla (كمك سفلي, also Romanized as Kamak-e Soflá; also known as Kamak and Kamak-e Pā’īn) is a village in Chaharduli Rural District, in the Central District of Asadabad County, Hamadan Province, Iran.
-At the 2006 census, its population was 898, in 223 families.
+Kamak-e Sofla (كمك سفلي) (Note: Also romanized as Kamak-e Soflá; also known as Kamak and Kamak-e Pā’īn) is a village in Chaharduli Rural District of the Central District in Asadabad County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 898 in 223 households.
+The following census in 2011 counted 1,047 people in 316 households.
+The 2016 census measured the population of the village as 914 people in 279 households.